open-cogsci/osdoc/content/rovereto2014.md

 - <http://osdoc.cogsci.nl/>

-When you start OpenSesame, you will be given a choice of template experiments, and a list of recently opened experiments (if any).
+When you start OpenSesame, you will be given a choice of template experiments, and a list of recently opened experiments (if any, see %FigStartup).

 %--
 figure: